PLACE AN ORDER

 - Please do not add margins to your image.
 We will add enough to the final print for the appropriate stretching requirements.

 - Use sRGB as the colour space of your file.
 This is the default choice of most digital cameras.

 - We will only accept the following file types:

 - We support RAW files but request that you contact us first to discuss your requirements.

-If you are not technical and have an image from your digital camera that you want printed email it to us and we will let you know the largest size that it can be printed at.
+If you have an image from your digital camera that you want printed you may email it to us and we will let you know the largest size that it can be printed at.